 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflow of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.
-The Township has three types of this item that qualifies for reporting in this category (deferred tax receipts, deferred rental receipts and deferred grant revenue).
+The Township has three types of this item that qualifies for reporting in this category (deferred tax receipts, deferred rental receipts, and deferred pension inflows).
 Accordingly, this item, unavailable revenue, is reported in the governmental funds balance sheet.
 The governmental funds report unavailable revenue from three sources: property taxes, earned income taxes, and local services taxes.
 The government wide statement does not report unavailable revenues.
-Deferred grant revenue is recognized due to the Township receiving American Recovery Act Funds.
-As of December 31, 2023, \$513,916 was not yet expended.
-Therefore, this amount was recognized as deferred grant revenue in both the fund financial statements as well as the government wide financial statements.
+Deferred grant revenue was recognized due to the Township receiving American Recovery Act Funds.
+As of December 31, 2024, all of these funds were expended.